surifirstpin/biplus_documentation/docs/DatabaseConnection.md

 - **Database(dialect)** choose a appropriate dialect that matches your connection.at present Bi Plus is supporting following list of Database.Further to this we can also include the dialect as per the business requirement.
   - MySQL
   - Oracle
-MS SQL
+  - MS SQL
-Vertica
+   - Vertica
-Rest
+  - Rest
-PSQL
+  - PSQL
-MariaDB
+  - MariaDB
-Amazon Aurora(MySQL)
+  - Amazon Aurora(MySQL)
+>In the most recent release, Bi Plus also supports following list of dialects

+Amazon Redshift
+Google BigQuery
+Snowflake
+PostgreSQL
+Teradata
+Apache Spark
+Impala
+Amazon Athena
+Druid
+Cloud Spanner
+MemSQL
+Hive
 ## Edit a connection

            welcome to Biplus